Pablo123GitHub/CV/README.md

 #### Internal promotion

 - At Zendesk (September 2011 to December 2016), I moved internally from Tier 1 to Tier 2 support
-- At Kingston Technology (September 2007 - October 2010)  , I moved from Customer Service to Tech Support
+- At Kingston Technology (September 2007 - October 2010), I moved internally from Customer Service to Tech Support

 #### Languages